OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-only Circular Progress Bar

-This document details how to create a circular progress bar using only CSS.
+This document details the creation of a circular progress bar using only CSS.
 No JavaScript is required!
-This example leverages CSS gradients and transforms to achieve the effect.
-We'll build a visually appealing progress bar that can easily be customized to fit different design needs.
+This utilizes CSS gradients and the `conic-gradient` function for a clean and efficient solution.
+This example will demonstrate a simple 75% progress bar, but the percentage can easily be adjusted.

-## Description of the Styling
+**Description of the Styling:**

-This circular progress bar utilizes a combination of techniques:

-* **`clip-path`:**  This CSS property is used to create the circular shape by clipping a portion of the underlying element.
-* **`background-image` (linear-gradient):** A linear gradient creates the visual representation of the progress bar's fill.
-We'll dynamically adjust the size of this gradient to control the progress percentage.
-* **`transform: rotate()`:**  This rotates the clipped element, giving the impression of a filling circle.

-## Full Code
+The styling relies on a single `<div>` element.
+We use a combination of `border-radius`, `box-sizing`, and `conic-gradient` to create the circular shape and the progress indicator.
+The `conic-gradient` function allows us to define a gradient that sweeps around a circle, creating the progress bar effect.
+The percentage is controlled by adjusting the angle of the gradient.

+**Full Code:**

 ```html
 <!DOCTYPE html>